WeirdMidas/qti-mem-opt/README.md

 # QTI-mem-opt

-Memory management optimaization for Android platforms.
+Memory management optimization for Android platforms.

 ## Feature

-English version:
 - Pure memory management optimization module, not containing other placebo and supporting all mainstream platforms
-- Solve the problem that the background can't hang even if the free memory is large, by removing Qualcomm specified ActivityManager CUR_MAX_EMPTY_PROCESSES
 - Customizable list of protected APPs, preventing them from being killed by Android in-kernel lowmemorykiller
 - Fixed system common files in the file page cache, which significantly reduced the stucks caused by the key cache being swapped out due to page cache fluctuations
 - Reduce jitters under high memory pressure, adjust the trigger threshold and execution interval of lowmemorykiller, and keep the file page cache at a high level